 * In case of opposition to the trademark

-Before reaching a trademark registered, opposition to the trademark by a third party can take place.
+Before reaching a trademark registration, opposition to the trademark by a third party can take place.
 It means that someone has reviewed your trademark in the Intellectual Property Journal and found something confusingly with his/her trademark.
 Consequently, they decide to deliver an opposition notice to the Registrar.

 In this case, there are two options for you – the applicant: